courtney-delgoffe/MiHIN-Detroit-Connectathon-Healthcare-vs-Finance/Quickstart Technical Guide/README.md

   * A new window will open to create the resources using Cloudformation.
   * Check the box next to "I acknowledge that AWS CloudFormation might create IAM resources with custom names."
   * The templates provided will create resources in your AWS account.
 All attempts have been made to use free-tier instance types, but charges may be incurred depending on other resources used.
-  * The templates provided are intended for for non-production use only.
+  * **The templates provided are intended for for non-production use only**.
 They have been simplified for the purpose of this event and should only be used for development and testing.

   The Templates